iTyran/Tutorials/jsb/JSBTest/README.md

-This is the entire code of the JS Binding tutorial
+This is the project code of the JS Binding

 License:  WTFPL